Cloudinary CLI reference

 OPTION DESCRIPTION

--f, --with_field (asset_attribute) Specify which asset attribute to include in the result.
-You can include more than one of these options, for example, -f tags -f context.
+-f, --with_field (asset_attributes) Specify which non-default asset attributes to include in the result as a comma separated list, for example -f tags,context.
+Alternatively, you can include more than one of these options, for example, -f tags -f context.

 -s, --sort_by (field) (asc,desc) Sort search results by the specified field ascending or descending.